ParthenosWP4/standardsLibrary/Lexicography/ENeL-WG2/Guidelines/Customizing Oxygen for Pure Lexicographic Pleaure/README.md

 ## <a name="whatis"></a>oXygen XML Editor</a>

-[oXygen XML](https://www.oxygenxml.com) is a versitile, commercial XML editor, which is quite popular with practitioners in the field of Digital Humanities.
+[oXygen XML](https://www.oxygenxml.com) is a versatile, commercial XML editor, which is quite popular with practitioners in the field of Digital Humanities.

 It offers:

-- Multiple modes for editing XML documents: Text, Grid and (CSS-styled) Author *so that you can view your content differently and adapt the display of your dictionaries to your current editing needs.* [TODO SEE CSS VIEWS!!!!!!!]()- Document and code templates: *so that you can easily create new files, reuse predefined "skeletons" for your content, reduce the number of characters you need to type and, sometimes, even surround plain text wiht complex, nested, XML elements* - Transformations to HTML and PDF *so that you can preview what your dictionary might look like online or in print*;- Ability to add/extend customise frameworks.
+- Multiple modes for editing XML documents: Text, Grid and (CSS-styled) Author *so that you can view your content differently and adapt the display of your dictionaries to your current editing needs.* [TODO SEE CSS VIEWS!!!!!!!]()- Document and code templates: *so that you can easily create new files, reuse predefined "skeletons" for your content, reduce the number of characters you need to type and, sometimes, even surround plain text with complex, nested, XML elements* - Transformations to HTML and PDF *so that you can preview what your dictionary might look like online or in print*;- Ability to add/extend customize frameworks.
 This, for instance, made it possible for us to create a plug-in called [TEI Completer add link]() which lets you *populate your TEI attributes with values stored and maintained in remote databases or provided by APIs*- Support for all schema languages: such as RelaxNG, Schematron, XML Schema, DTDs, NVDL, NRL *so that you can validate your XML documents against various schemas*- Content completion based on TEI RelaxNG schemas, *which helps you type faster and choose the fitting TEI element in a given context*
-- Tool tip documentatioon based on TEIRelaxNG schemas, *so that you can check what the TEI Guidelines say about a given element wihtout leaving the document you are editing*- XQuery directly against XML files and local/remote XML databases like eXist, *so that you can search your dictionaries and explore their contents while you are working on them*- WebDAV and FTP support for access to files on remote servers/CMS- Built-in subversion client for collaborative version control and visual change management - Included graphical XMLDiff to analyze differences between documents, etc.
+- Tool tip documentation based on TEIRelaxNG schemas, *so that you can check what the TEI Guidelines say about a given element without leaving the document you are editing*- XQuery directly against XML files and local/remote XML databases like eXist, *so that you can search your dictionaries and explore their contents while you are working on them*- WebDAV and FTP support for access to files on remote servers/CMS- Built-in subversion client for collaborative version control and visual change management - Included graphical XMLDiff to analyze differences between documents, etc.

 It goes beyond the scope of this guideline to describe all of oXygen's functionalities.
-In the rest of this document, we will focus mostly on time-saving tips and hints for working with lexical data, although many of these thips will apply to other uses of oXygen.
+In the rest of this document, we will focus mostly on time-saving tips and hints for working with lexical data, although many of these tips will apply to other uses of oXygen.

 ## Shortcuts